Aashi24/shreyakr-portfolio/final_project_shreya.md

 This google sheets link has data collected from multiple sources.
 Data from different sources are organised in different sheets and each of these sheets has a link to the data source.

-The first sheet is a list of all the data sources and their corresponding links.
+It has 7 sheets in total, the first sheet is a list of all the data sources and their corresponding links.
+The remaining six contain the actual data.
+Another sheet appended at the end of this file contains names and sources of some images that I plan to use.

-The rest of the sheets are as listed below:
--

 - [Our world in data - plastic pollution](https://ourworldindata.org/plastic-pollution)

+This website contains data visualizations and data pertaining to the plastic pollution problem.
+It is sourced from Oxford University.

 # 4. Method and Medium
 A few paragraphs documenting how the project will be completed.
 Platform for the final project identified.

-I will be completing the project in 4 steps
+I will be completing the project in 3 steps

 My method of story telling will be through persuasive imagery and data visualizations.
 I will incorporate the feedback I receive from my peers at each stage in order to make my work more effective and persuasive.